UMWEDU/umw-study-sync/_areas of study/american-studies.md

 permalink: /study/areas/american-studies/index.html
 published: true
 post_date: 2015-07-28 13:43:19
+wpcf-degree-awarded: '<p class="p2"><span style="font-size: 12.0pt;">Students majoring in American Studies who complete all requirements earn the degree of Bachelor of Arts (B.A.) in General Liberal Arts and Studies.</span></p>'
 wpcf-value-proposition: |
   <p class="p1">Explore the complex nature of U.S. history and culture in Fredericksburg, Virginia, a city rich in Revolutionary, Civil War, and 20th-century history.
 As an American studies major at the University of Mary Washington you'll examine what it means to be an American, from history and politics to literature, music, and film.
 You'll find focus in fields such as anthropology, historic preservation, and gender studies.</p>
 wpcf-areas-of-study: |